scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 inheritance, so that settings do not need to be duplicated in multiple dicts.
 The tag ``label`` keyword argument allows lists, list elements, dicts, and dict values to be labeled.
 Then they can be referenced later using aliases, which consist of a dollar sign ``$`` followed by the label name.
+Aliases form the basis for inheritance.

 Dicts support two keywords for inheritance.  ``init`` is used to specify one or more dicts with which to initialize a new dict.
-The keys supplied by these dicts may not be overwritten by the keys put in the new dict directly.
+The keys supplied by these dicts must not be overwritten by the keys put in the new dict directly.
 Meanwhile, ``default`` is used to specify one or more dicts whose keys are added to the new dict after ``init`` and after values that are added directly.
-``default`` keys are only added if they do not exist.
+``default`` keys are only added if they do not exist; they are fallback values.

 .. code-block:: pycon